 Now you’ve figured out whether or not you need to add the handheld camera shake to your footage we will dive into the steps to achieving the handheld shake.

-- Step 1: Firstly select a clip you have, it can be absolutely anything as long as it has handheld camera shake.
+- Firstly select a clip you have, it can be absolutely anything as long as it has handheld camera shake.

-- Step 2: Take your camera shake piece of film and layer it directly above the shot you are looking to add the effect too.
+- Take your camera shake piece of film and layer it directly above the shot you are looking to add the effect to.

-- Step 3: Nest both of the clips together and then apply Warp Stabiliser to it.
+- Nest both of the clips together and then apply Warp Stabiliser to it.

-- Step 4: Click on the Warp Stabiliser settings and select “No Motion” and “Position, Scale, and Rotation.”
+- Click on the Warp Stabiliser settings and select “No Motion” and “Position, Scale, and Rotation.”

-- Step 5: Once the Warp stabiliser has undertaken and completed its analysis click into the nest of clips and disable the reference clip.
+- Once the Warp Stabiliser has undertaken and completed its analysis click into the nest of clips and then disable the reference clip.